Chettinad Paruppu Urundai Kuzhambu | Spicy Stew with Lentil Balls

 Lentil Balls / Paruppu Urundai -

 I have used mostly toor dal / tuvaram paruppu and a little bit of chana dal / kadalai paruppu for making my urundai.
 You can skip the chana dal if you want to.
-There are few recipes where they steam the balls before adding it to the kuzhabu.
-I have added it directly to the boiling kuzhambu and it cooked right inside it.
+There are a few recipes where they steam the balls before adding them to the kuzhambu.
+I added it directly to the boiling kuzhambu and it cooked right inside it.
 This was the tip that my friend Gayathri clarified and it worked great.

 Preparation time - 20 minutes plus about an hour to soak the lentils